 AWS had the unusual advantage of a seven-year head start before facing like-minded competition.
 As a result, the AWS services are by far the most evolved and most functionality-rich. — Jeff Bezos

-Who Uses AWS: Platforms such as Slack and Netflix run on AWS to offer 24/7 seamless uptime.
-Even during these challenging times when COVID-19 is impacting businesses and the workforce adversely, AWS is supporting its customers to handle the surge in demand while working from home.
+Platforms such as Slack and Netflix run on AWS to offer 24/7 seamless uptime.
+Even during the challenging times when COVID-19 impacts businesses and the workforce adversely, AWS is supporting its customers to handle the surge in demand while working from home.

-- Market leader for IaaS according to Gartner’s Magic Quadrant report.
+- Market leader for cloud infrastructure and platform services according to Gartner’s Magic Quadrant report

 - AWS wishes to maintain a competitive edge by launching new services before anyone else.
-In this race towards getting there first, they often compromise on service quality.
-So, while they rework on the services post-launch, it takes considerable time to update.
+In this race towards getting there first, they unknowingly create a paradox of choice.
+Thus, it can get challenging to finalize the right service for your business

 Launch: February 2010

 Availability: 60+ regions across 140 countries